miutaku/rec-twitcasting/README.md

 However, please follow these guidelines:

-- Use the issue template
+- Use the issue template in principle
   - Bug report
   - Feature request
 - Make respectful reports